1Password/scim-examples/beta/docker/README.md

     docker stack deploy --compose-file - op-scim-bridge
 ```

-Replace `scim.example.com` with the domain name that points to your Linux server, then run the command to deploy your SCIM bridge.
+Replace `scim.example.com` with the fully qualified domain name that points to your Linux server, then run the command to deploy your SCIM bridge.

 ### Connect your SCIM bridge to Google Workspace

-If you are integrating with Google Workspace, use `compose.gw.yaml` to create the additional Docker Swarm Secrets needed for Workspace.
+If you are integrating with Google Workspace, use `compose.gw.yaml` to create the additional Docker secrets needed for Workspace.

 *Example command:*